parvez-revops/parvez-revops/README.md

 ## About

-I'm a RevOps engineer at Quickbase who builds AI-powered GTM systems — not just processes, but production-grade automation pipelines that replace manual work at scale.
+I'm a NextGen Ops Growth Analyst at Quickbase who builds AI-powered GTM systems — not just processes, but production-grade automation pipelines that replace manual work at scale.

 My work sits at the intersection of **revenue operations**, **AI automation**, and **systems thinking**.
 I design end-to-end workflows across Salesforce, Clay, Zapier, Slack, and 30+ tools that give GTM teams real-time intelligence and eliminate repetitive execution work entirely.